 11 Best Homeschool Programs & Homeschool Curriculum Ideas

-Whether you’re considering homeschooling or already homeschool your children, parents are constantly looking for the best homeschool programs & curriculum ideas could be different for each family depending on your child’s needs.
+Whether you’re considering homeschooling or already homeschool your children, the best homeschool programs & curriculum ideas could be different for each family depending on your child’s needs.

-So, Brigette, from our iFamilyKC Mom Squad team shares her top 11 homeschool curriculum options & the highlights of each program.
+So, Brigette, from our iFamilyKC Mom Squad team shares her top homeschool curriculum options & the highlights of each program.
 Be sure to also check out our Guide to Homeschooling in KC and our Activities for Homeschoolers in KC too!

 When my family started homeschooling, there were already many K-12 homeschool programs out there, but since we began our homeschool journey, that number has likely tripled.

 Starting a journey like this can be overwhelming in many different ways.
 You will begin to question your every move (and so will onlookers who are watching you).

 Knowing that you have a solid, well-rounded, and liked curriculum will take so much of the pressure and self-doubt off of your shoulders.
 So, here are 11 of the best homeschool programs & curriculum options to start with.